hvsarma/hvsarma_old_blog/_posts/2015-07-19-regularization.md

 ---
 layout: post
-title: Lessons learnt - Bias problem or variance problem?
+title: Lessons learnt - Bias or variance problem in regression?
 Regularization could be the solution to it!
 ---

-Before I discuss about the regularization, it is important to understand under-fitting and over-fitting.
+Before I discuss about the regularization in the context of (linear) regression, it is important to understand under-fitting and over-fitting.

 - When a polynomial function or large set of data are used on the model, over-fitting is likely.